ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The {{site.data.keyword.cloudant_short_notm}} Sync libraries are native iOS or Android apps that sync data to and from an {{site.data.keyword.cloudant_short_notm}} service.

-Replication is a one-way operation from source to target, which moves all data (deletions, conflicts, attachments, as well as documents) and can be triggered in one of two ways:
+Replication is a one-way operation from source to target, which moves all data (deletions, conflicts, attachments, as well as documents) and can be triggered in 1 of 2 ways:

 1. Run until all the data from the source reaches the target and then stop.
-2. The same as one, but keep the replication running continuously forever, transferring new data from the source to the target as it arrives.
+2. The same as one, but the replication runs continuously forever, transferring new data from the source to the target as it arrives.

 Replication can also be resumed from where it last stopped. {{site.data.keyword.cloudant_short_notm}} keeps a note of `checkpoints` between replicating parties to allow the resumption of a pre-existing replication from its last known position.